jleverenz/finddup/README.md

 **finddup** is a Python3 script that searches directories for duplicate files using the filecmp module.
-It will print a list of files that have duplicates in the fileset, suitable for further action (e.g. use xargs to move/remove).
+It will print a list of files are duplicates of an 'original' copy.
+Note that only the duplicates (not the 'original') are output, making the list suitable for further action (e.g. use xargs to move/remove).

 **WARNING** This should be considered _alpha_ software.
 Use it with caution on any files/data that are important to you.
 Note that this script itself will not